 A Few Words by a Former Atheist

-There were a few people in the Church that honestly practiced Christian love and were really wonderful people, but they were in the minority.
+There were a few people in the church who honestly practiced Christian love and were really wonderful people, but they were in the minority.
 I was so disappointed with the hypocrisy in the church and became so disillusioned, that I simply quit attending.
 I avoided all Christian gatherings and became an atheist.

 Why did I return to the church?